 LEROND integration: We’re building biometric reliability into every tier—not just luxury models.

-5. Battery and Energy Innovation Will Determine User Satisfaction
+Battery and Energy Innovation Will Determine User Satisfaction

 Despite the rise of power-saving chipsets, battery life remains one of the most common pain points.
+Long-term reliability remains a core expectation for any smart door access system deployed in residential or commercial settings.

 - Expect wider use of supercapacitor backups, energy harvesting (solar/piezoelectric), and ultra-low standby electronics.